Skip to navigation Skip to content

 • Document contact attempts, see Advising verbally of an unfavourable decision

-• Annotate and complete the Hardship Prog of claim Fast Note clearly stating what details are required to reassess the claim
+• Annotate and complete the Hardship Prog of claim Fast Note clearly stating what details are needed to reassess the claim

 • In the Aged Care Staff Portal (ACSP) go to Care recipient > Care recipient notes and Fast Note text